 Home occupation.
-An occupation customarily carried on by an occupant of a dwelling unit as a secondary use which is clearly incidental to the use of the dwelling unit for residential purposes and operated in accordance with the provisions of these regulations.
+An occupation customarily carried on by an occupant of a dwelling unit as a secondary usewhich is clearly incidental to the use of the dwelling unit for residential purposes and operated in accordance with the provisions of these regulations.

 Hotel.
 A building offering overnight sleeping accommodations for travelers with ingress and egress to and from all rooms are made through an inside lobby or office supervised by a person in charge at all hours.
-Such use has 80 percent of the rooms occupied by a different registered guest every five days, provides patrons with daily maid service, 24-hour desk/counter clerk service, and a telephone switchboard service to receive incoming/outgoing messages, and shall comply with the applicable requirements of the county health department and O.C.G.A. § 31-28-1 et seq., and may provide additional services such as restaurants, retail gift shops, meeting rooms, swimming pools, and exercise facilities.
+Such use has 80 percent of the rooms occupied by a different registered guest every five (5) days, provides patrons with dailymaid service, 24-hour desk/ counter clerk service, and a telephone switchboard service to receive incoming/ outgoing messages, and shall comply with the applicable requirements of the county health department and O.C.G.A. § 31-28-1 et seq., and may provide additional services such as restaurants, retail gift shops, meetingrooms, swimming pools, and exercise facilities.

 Illuminance.
 The area density of the luminous flux incident at a point on the surface.
-It is a measure of light incident on a surface, expressed in lux or footcandles.
+It is a measure of lightincident on a surface, expressed in lux or footcandles.

 Impervious surface.
-A manmade structure or surface which prevents the infiltration of stormwater into the ground below the structure or surface.
-Examples are buildings, roads, driveways, parking lots, decks, swimming pools, or patios.
+A man-made structure, surface, or material which prevents the infiltration of stormwater into the ground below the structure, surface, or material.
+Examples are buildings, roads, driveways, parking lots, decks, swimmingpools, or patios.